-ONTARIO REGULATION 142/20 - NO CAMPING
+ONTARIO REGULATION 142/20 - NO CAMPING [REVOKED]

-Under this order, camping on public lands is prohibited, except where the camping is protected as an Aboriginal treaty right, is essential for the operation of a business that is not ordered closed under Ont.
+Under this order, camping on public lands was prohibited, except where the camping is protected as an Aboriginal treaty right, is essential for the operation of a business that is not ordered to close under Ont.
 Reg.
 82/20, or is otherwise permitted by written authorization.
-The order does not prohibit walking through public lands or other permitted (non-camping) uses.
+The order did not prohibit walking through public lands or other permitted (non-camping) uses.
+This order was revoked on June 1, 2020, by Ont.
+Reg.
+247/20.